The Players: Charles Haley, Russell Maryland, Tony Tolbert, Jim Jeffcoat and Leon Lett.

 “The New York Sack Exchange,” as they were called, dominated the American Football conference in the year of my birth, 1981.
 New York led the NFL with 66 sacks, with Gastineau and Klecko bother obtaining over 20.

 Klecko in my opinion was the most versatile defensive lineman to ever play the game, he made the pro bowl at every position on the defensive line.
-Check out the top new sportsbooks!

 The Players: Jack Youngblood, Merlin Olsen and Fred Dryer.